Tired of playing cat and mouse with clients who won’t cough up the cash? You’re not alone!

 Another tip is to make your invoice stand out.
 Create a simple, streamlined, and easy-to-read invoice.
 Make sure the client can easily find the necessary information as it helps them in remembering it.
 At Refrens, we help you create free online invoices with ease in just 30 seconds.

 Are you a novice when it comes to preparing invoices?
-Check out this guide to learn how to do it like a master.
+Check out this guide on creating invoices to learn how to do it like a master.

 6. Be Flexible In Payment Methods

 It’s time for your clients to pay you; make this process easier for them by being open and accepting payment through multiple mediums.
-Many freelancers and small businesses have international and long-distance clients looking for ways for making online payment easy and convenient for them.
+Many freelancers and small businesses have international and long-distance clients looking for ways to make online payment easy and convenient for them.

 Go for international payment gateways like Refrens.com, as it accepts all the major cards and supports more than 90 currencies.
 Try and link your invoice to your payment gateway.
 The quickest way to receive payment early is to make the process uncomplicated and painless.
 The solution here is to allow flexibility by diversifying your payment methods.